TheWall89/inducoapi/README.md

 - [ ] Add support for `headers`
 - [ ] Add support for `links`
 - [ ] Add support for `format`
-- [ ] Add an integrated HTTP client to get responses from the service